 To get the best head shot, follow these hints: An average shot is often better than your favorite shot.
 A zoomed-in or cropped view showing all of the head and shoulders is usually more recognizable than an arm’s-length photo taken very close to you.
 A relaxed smile or straight face beats your biggest smile for this purpose.
 To look three-dimensional, it’s better to turn head and shoulders very slightly (a few degrees to the side), with only your eyes aimed at the camera, instead of facing perfectly straight as if in a police mug shot.
 Have fun, but don’t stress over it.

 It is helpful to include specifics that matter for casting parts such as age and height, experience with performing arts, team activities, awards, etc. Mention special skills we might miss during auditions (juggling, acrobatics, guitar, celebrity impressions, etc.) that may come in handy while planning ahead for fun scenes.

 Remember, if you’re new or have a short résumé, we still want you to audition.

 Check Schedule Conflicts

-Prior to auditions, check your calendar for any and all schedule conflicts between the audition date(s) and the scheduled dates of the show.
-We understand that everyone has possible conflicts with certain rehearsal dates.
-The directors must know all of the excused absences that will be required prior to casting the show.
-Normally, it is impossible to cast a performer if there are conflicts with the final rehearsals or public performance dates.
+The directors must know all of the excused absences that will be required prior to casting the show and scheduling the rehearsals, with no surprises saved for later.
+Normally, it is impossible to cast a performer if there are excessive conflicts, or conflicts with the final rehearsals or public performance dates.